4lefts/decoySchool/src/index.md

 ---
-title: Reach for the Stars!
+title:
 layout: page.jade
 permalink: false
 ---

+## EYFS Summer Starters

+Mrs Smith has put together a [presentation of useful information](/docs/Parent-Induction-Meeting-2020.pptx) for you all!

+## Reach for the Stars

 Despite everyone being stuck at home, Mr Smith and the Year 5 children have put together this amazing video of "Reach for the Stars"!
 Well done everyone!
 <video width="100%" height="auto" controls>